 Founded in 1873, Vanderbilt has a long history of academic excellence, a strong tradition of community, a dedication to research, and a commitment to diversity.

 Vanderbilt students and faculty believe that great ideas require more than one school of thought.
-At Vanderbilt, you can pursue an undergraduate degree in education while also studying science, the humanities, engineering, social science, or the arts.
-In fact, in three of the four teacher education programs at Vanderbilt, students are required to add a second non-education major.
+At Vanderbilt you can pursue an undergraduate degree in education while also studying science, the humanities, engineering, social science, or the arts.
+In fact, in two of the three Teacher Education programs at Vanderbilt, students are required to add a second non-education major.
 This innovative approach to education transcends singular subject matter and fosters an interdisciplinary perspective.

 Our 8:1 student-faculty ratio gives students access to faculty members of prominence across academic disciplines and helps create an atmosphere of in-depth learning.
-Through Immersion Vanderbilt, students work withfaculty mentors to develop and conduct projects that provide opportunities to engage, to question, and to forge change.
-These immersion projects might involve a senior thesis, an internship, an experience abroad, a creative performance, a design project, or a research project.
+Through Immersion Vanderbilt, students go beyond the classroom to integrate knowledge with experience.
+By pursuing their passions, students learn how to transform ideas into action, hone skills, and make a difference.
+Immersion experiences might involve a senior thesis, an internship, an experience abroad, a creative performance, a design project, or a research project.

-There are four teacher education programs at Peabody: early childhood, elementary, secondary, and special education.
-In all four programs, students get hands-on experience in the classroom both early and often.
+Education.
+In all three programs, students get hands-on experience in the classroom both early and often.
 In the first required Peabody class, students are already making classroom observations; this course is followed by a carefully designed set of practica in which students are given increasing responsibility for classroom activities.

 Opportunity Vanderbilt: affordability and accessibility

-Vanderbilt makes three important commitments to ensure that students from many different economic circumstances can enroll at Vanderbilt:the admission process is need-blind for U.S. citizens and eligible non-citizens (financial circumstances are not considered in the admission decision); aid packages meet 100% of demonstrated financial need for all admitted students; and financial aid packages do not include loans thatmust be repaid—instead, packagesinclude grant assistance and a reasonable work expectation.
-Known as Opportunity Vanderbilt, these three commitments combined place Vanderbilt among a small number
+Vanderbilt makes three important commitments to ensure that students from many different economic circumstances can enroll at Vanderbilt: the admission process is need-blind for US citizens and eligible non-citizens (financial circumstances are not considered in the admission decision), aid packages meet 100% of demonstrated financial need for all admitted students, and financial aid packages do not include loans.
+This initiative does not involve income bands or income cutoffs that limit eligibility.

 The Vanderbilt community

-Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated a national arboretum.
-An active campus life, stellar academics,and urban setting work to maintain a high retention rate, as 97% of first-year students return sophomore year.
+Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated an arboretum.
+An active campus life, stellar academics, and an urban setting work to maintain a high retention rate, as 97% of first-year students return sophomore year.